IshitaWad/Bazaar-NYC/README.md

 ## Problem
 - Over 18% of Manhattan’s office space is now vacant — a historic high since before COVID.
-- Only ~67% of pre-pandemic visitation in many office buildings — meaning many offices are significantly underused.
+- Only ~67% of pre-pandemic traffic in many office buildings — meaning many offices are significantly underused.
 - Zoning laws limit conversions: until recently only older buildings (pre-1961 or 1977) in certain districts could be converted; newer laws are expanding eligibility up to pre-1990 buildings.
 - Even with tax incentives like the 467-m program, conversion requires affordable housing quotas, specific deadlines, and regulatory compliance — making many conversions non-feasible or costly.